Skubby99/-ITCS3160-Spring2021Project/README.md

 ```
 driver_id is the only working index
 ![index_driver_sucess](https://github.com/Skubby99/-ITCS3160-Spring2021Project/blob/main/imgs/index_driver_success.png)
-restaurant_id is called but does not get picked up by SQL instead using the Primary Key
+restaurant_id is called by sql but does not get used by SQL, instead sql uses the Primary Key since it was faster to access than the index
 ![index_restaurant_fail](https://github.com/Skubby99/-ITCS3160-Spring2021Project/blob/main/imgs/index_restaurant_fail.png)

 ### Final SQL DUMP (Deliverable 4)